firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-05.md

 # Technical Setup: Fixing your organization permissions

-- Notes:

-  - Copied from [`fixing-your-organization-permissions.md`](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/fixing-your-organization-permissions.md){:target="_blank"}

-Once upon a time, we all [created our own GitHub organizations](https://chapters.firstdraft.com/chapters/777#create-github-organization) to keep our classwork separate from our personal projects.
+Once upon a time, we all [created our own GitHub organizations]\(**TODO:** link to lesson for: https://chapters.firstdraft.com/chapters/777#create-github-organization) to keep our classwork separate from our personal projects.

 Since then, whenever we gave permission to a third-party (like Gitpod or grades.firstdraft.com) to access our GitHub accounts, we were supposed to remember to grant access to our organization too. **If you forgot to click "Grant" next to the organization that you created before you clicked "Authorize", you're going to run into problems.** Let's fix it.